DIPlib/diplib/changelogs/diplib_next.md

   as the parameters with the same name in `dip::ConvolveFT()`: it is now possible to apply Gaussian smoothing to an image that is already in the frequency domain.

+- Added `dip::ChainCode::Coordinates()`, which returns an array with the coordinates of each pixel represented by the chain code.

 ### Changed functionality

 - `dip::testing::Timer::CpuResolution()` and `WallResolution()` are static members.